anionDev/ClientInformation/ReadMe.md

 ## Deployment

+`ClientInformation` does not have any dependencies to external services.
+The geo-data-database is stored internally.

 The usual deployment-method is by running `ClientInformation` in a container.
 To do so the official `ClientInformation`-image can be pulled from [DockerHub](https://hub.docker.com/r/aniondev/clientinformation).
 The configuration-file will be generated/created on the first run.

 ## Known issues